VicentGJ/AD-webmanager/README.md

 # Introduction
-This project is a web interface for Samba4 made using Flask and python-ldap.
+This project is a web interface for Active Directory made using Flask and python-ldap, focusing in easy of use and simplicity.

 It's using the connecting user's own credentials to connect to the directory and allow a variety of operations.